theRealAph/ScopeLocals/README.md

 Scope locals can also provide us with some other nice-to-have features, in particular:

+* **Effective finality** The value bound to a scope local cannot change within a method.
+There is no `ScopeLocal.set()` method.
+(It can be re-bound in a callee, of which more later.)
+* **Well-defined extent** A scope local is bound to a value at the start of a scope and its previous value (or none) is always restored at the end.
 * **Strong typing** Whenever a scope local is bound to a value, its type is checked.
 This means that a `ClassCastException` is delivered at the point an error was made rather than later.
 Also, there are usually more invocations of `get()` than there are binding operations, so it makes sense to do the check early.
-* **Effective finality** The value bound to a scope local cannot change within a method.
-(It can be re-bound in a callee, of which more later.)
-* **Well-defined extent** A scope local is bound to a value at the start of a scope and its previous value (or none) is always restored at the end.
 * **Optimization opportunities** These properties allow us to generate good code.
 In many cases a scope-local `get()` is as fast as a local variable.